Retail Therapy Rani Monson when life stops making sense we shop

-I live in Dallas where I do yoga in the driveway and grow plants in the bathtub.
-I’m a middle-age dog mom and do some of my best shopping in the middle of the night.
-Don’t you?
-I can't stand the gray hairs sprouting around my head like I'm a chia plant that seems impossible to tame, and I’m down with the Botox keeping my chin in place.
+I live in Dallas where I do flow yoga in the driveway and grow native plants in the bathtub.
+I’m a middle-age doodle dog mom and do my best shopping in the middle of the night when I can’t sleep, after I’ve woken up to pee.
+You too?

 šŸ›ļøSo Why Retail Therapy?

-šŸ›ļøRetail Therapy is all of this, blended together in a Vitamix that refuses to look clean.
+All of it is blended together in a Vitamix that refuses to look clean.
 Seriously, what is it about that thing and its cloudy demeanor?

 Free 7-day trial

 My doodle dog, Radio & me.
-He’s my child.
+He’s my spoiled child.

 free subscribers

-• As a subscriber, you’ll get a welcome email that shares how to get in touch.
-Please reach out.
-The world can be lonely, so I’d love to connect.
+• As a subscriber, you’ll get a welcome email from me.
+Please respond!
+The world can be lonely, so I’d love to connect and hear from you.
+Tell me what you hope to get.
+What do you want?

-I wish that all of the content on Retail Therapy could be free, but my bougie dog still hasn’t gotten a job and I need to pay for his acupuncture.
-You’ll start to notice that Retail Therapy is a bit different.
-There aren’t affiliate links and sponsorships, which are the traditional ways writers get paid.
+I wish that all of the content on Retail Therapy could be free, but my bougie boy Radio, who some didn’t realize is a dog, still hasn’t gotten a job and I need to pay for his acupuncture.

 Who doesn't love free?